 Are you trying to solve a problem but feel stuck?
 Would you like a seasoned professional to help you figure it out?
 I can take the project off your hands and teach your team.
 I’ll highlight and strategize along the way.
-I will narrow down decisions to the best options for your business or nonprofit.
+I will narrow down decisions to the best options for your business.
 Everything I do ties back to your organization’s goals and the user’s need.
 I will help infuse your organization with UX thinking long after the project is over.

 “Change is the only constant in life, so why not build processes into your organization that adapt?”